Live notebook

 There are clear systematic deviations in the PC away from the expected PC caused by grain orientations.
 See the discussion by [Pang et al., 2020] for possible causes of this and more details on the above analysis.

-In conclusion, coming back to the point made in the beginning: Whenever possible, we should estimate a PC from not only many patterns, but from many patterns from different grains as well.
+In conclusion, coming back to the point made in the beginning: whenever possible, we should estimate a PC from not only many patterns, but also from many patterns from different grains.